-- Push the cable through the cap nut, compression part and basic part of the cable gland. - · Insert the cable into the transmitter housing. - Screw the sealing ring side of the basic part into the transmitter housing. - Fix the cable gland by screwing the cap nut onto the basic part.
+- Push the cable through the cap nut, compression part and basic part of the cable gland. - Insert the cable into the housing of the transmitter. - Screw the sealing ring side of the basic part into the transmitter housing. - Fix the cable gland by screwing the cap nut onto the basic part.